 For Visa Consideration

-Non-U.S. students, who are not permanent residents, who are accepted into the J.D. program must demonstrate that they have the financial resources to meet tuition and living expenses for the full term of their degree program before receiving a student visa.
+Non-U.S. students, who are not permanent residents, who are accepted into the J.D. program must demonstrate they have the financial resources to meet tuition and living expenses for the full term of their degree program before receiving a student visa.
 Individuals should contact USM’s International Exchange Office for all necessary forms and information.